DavidSpickett/LispAlike/README.md

 <...>
 ```

 Note that the only state you can change from here is the global function scope.
-As in, you can eval some defun to make new functions.
+As in, you can eval some defun to make new functions. (see [examples/break.lal](examples/break.lal))

 The rest you can use in evaluated code, but that won't modify the state going forward.